STRHunter/TRIM/Readme.txt

 ****************************************************************************************************
-Transforming a genomic sequence into the corresponding TRIM vector
+Transforming genomic sequences into their corresponding TRIM vectors

      To compile the source code 'TRIM.c':   $gcc TRIM.c -DMAX=3900000000 -lm -o TRIM

-     (The option -DMAX indicates maximum length of genome the program will accomodate in RAM, which is presently the maximum available genome length in NCBI repository.
+     (The option -DMAX indicates maximum length of genome the program will accomodate in RAM, which is presently the maximum available genome length of the species taken from in NCBI repository under this study.
       For any genome upto this length, user need not specify length of the experimenting sequence.)

      To run the executable file 'TRIM':   $TRIM Genome.fna.txt -k 7 > TRIM_Vector_Genome.txt